Shubhamrawat5/spotify-playlist-downloader/README.md

 > This uses puppeteer to extract spotify playlist info so it'll download chromium (150-200mb)

-5. Now edit playlist url variable and set your playlist link in file `app.js [line 10]`
+5. Run `node app.js`

-6. Run `node app.js`
+6. You'll be asked for your URL, paste it and then press Enter to continue

 - Now a folder named "songs" will be created.